vstinner/misc/cpython/pep-core_dev_process.rst

 (...
 Maybe later we may change the process to allow non-core developers to become mentors, but I'm not sure about of this yet ...)

+The main goal is to learn how to produce "commit-ready" changes.
+A perfect pull request is a change that can be merged without any addition modification.

+The duration of one month is not strict.
+Obviously, if the mentor and trainee are both available, it can be as long as the trainee know how to produce "commit-ready" changes.

 If the contributor becomes unavailable, it's fine, it's just a small step backward, until they become available again.